Linnea Sinclair

-Linnea Sinclair (born 1954 in New Jersey, United States) is an American writer of Science Fiction Romance, Fantasy romance and Paranormal romance.
+Linnea Sinclair (born 1954 in New Jersey, United States) is an American writer of science fiction romance, fantasy romance and paranormal romance.
 Sinclair's Gabriel's Ghost was the winner of the 2006 RITA Award in the Best Paranormal Romance category.
 She has used the pseudonym Megan Sybil Baker.
 Formerly, she has been a news reporter and a private detective.

-Personal life early career
+Personal life and early career

 Linnea Sinclair was born in New Jersey, USA.
 She studied journalism and criminology at Indiana University Bloomington (1972–1975) and Florida State University.

 Sinclair is a former investigative news reporter and private investigator in the Central Florida area who has written for many private investigative journals.
 She owned Island Investigations.

-Her first professional sale was the Fantasy romance Wintertide in 1999 to LTDBooks.
+Her first professional sale was the fantasy romance Wintertide in 1999 to LTDBooks.
 Since 2004 she has been published by Bantam Books.

 Writing career

 While she was still a practicing PI and publishing with LTDBooks, she used the pen name Megan Sybil Baker.

 She wrote Finders Keepers and Destiny's Game.
 She sometimes writes with a good sense of humor, and her books Finders Keepers and An Accidental Goddess have been called "funny".
-In a review of Gabriel's Ghost, Vicky Burkholder wrote that 'Linnea blends science fiction, romance, world building and the paranormal'.
+In a review of Gabriel's Ghost, Vicky Burkholder wrote that "Linnea blends science fiction, romance, world building and the paranormal".

 Sinclair has used her experience as a private investigator in her work.
 The male protagonist in her novel The Down Home Zombie Blues is a homicide detective in a Florida city.
 Various of her short stories are based on a psychic investigator.

-Sinclair's novel Games of Command and the short story Of Cats, Uh, Furzels and Kings feature telepathic feline creatures called 'Furzel's.
+Sinclair's novel Games of Command and the short story Of Cats, Uh, Furzels and Kings feature telepathic feline creatures called "furzels".
 Sinclair has stated that these are inspired by her two cats.

-Sinclair's novel, The Down Home Zombie Blues was the basis for the movie The Down Home Alien Blues by director C. Duke Marsh and Green Sign Media.
+Sinclair's novel The Down Home Zombie Blues was the basis for the movie The Down Home Alien Blues by director C. Duke Marsh and Green Sign Media.
 Principal photography was completed in March 2012.
 The movie stars Nathalie Biermans, Jay Mitsch, and Derek Partridge.
 Release date was set for 2013.